antoniusraharja/Turnover-Dashboard/README.md

 Conclusion:
-- Attrition is a critical topic for most companies as all businesses rely on employees -Assist companies through data-driven decision making approach -Hiring decision
+- Attrition is a critical topic for most companies as all businesses rely on employees
+- Assist companies through data-driven decision making approach
+  - Hiring decision
-  -Predict whether certain employees have a high chance to attrite based on historical data
+  - Predict whether certain employees have a high chance to attrite based on historical data